bristol-d/bbquiz/README.md

     END
 ```

-On top of this, I have implemented inline Tex by defining a new span token `$...$` with similar parsing behaviour to the backtick, except that the contents are rendered by calling Tex to produce a PNG image and then embedding this in the ZIP file.
-The contents of the tag are interpreted in Tex' math mode, not paragraph mode.
+On top of this, we have implemented inline Tex by defining the following new span tokens:

+  * `$...$` typesets its contents as a Tex formula, similar to using the same syntax in Tex.
+  * `$$...$$` typesets its contents as Tex _display math_ - to be precise it wraps it in an `align*` block.
+  * `$$$...$$$` typesets its contents as raw Tex, e.g. in paragraph mode.

+In all cases, the content (with suitable delimiters) is piped through Tex and the result is put in a PNG image, which is then embedded in the ZIP file for upload.

+We call `latex`, not `pdflatex`, as the pipeline is currently `latex` for `tex -> dvi` then `dvipng` for `dvi -> png`.
+This produces slightly higher quality images than going through `pdflatex`, which would (anti)aliasing artifacts especially for tiny fonts such as exponents and subscripts.
+However, this means that packages which rely on the pdf driver such as `tikz/pgf` will currently not work.

 The way the Tex token is implemented means that you are subject to the markdown parser's rules for span tokens, for example this works to create an unordered list whose elements are Tex formulas: